stat545ubc-2022/asgmt.b1.b2-jlp/README.md

 Using the *mtcars* dataset, and grouping by the variable/column *cyl* corresponding to the number of cylinders in a car :

-- The output of a 3 x 11 tibble has row corresponding to each `cyl` group (4, 6, or 8 cylinder cars)
+- The output of a 3 x 11 tibble has one row corresponding to each `cyl` group (4, 6, or 8 cylinder cars)

 ``` r